 Mages learn early on to wield magic as soon as they pull it from the current.
 Though the power feels heady, sharpens senses and strengthens the body, it hideously accelerates cancers and other hereditary diseases, as well as any illnesses otherwise easily fought-off.
 This should serve as a warning to the wise about how devastating the consequences can be when an incompetent or understudied mage attempts a spell beyond their grasp.

 At best, such irresponsibility will cause weak spells or fizzles.
 At worst, it causes incidents like Jarin’s Folly, a paradoxical arcane debacle in which a freezing firestorm caused frostbite as a real fire would third-degree burns, killing or horridly wounding half the court of Tsibli.
-This incident, of course, was the reason for Tsibli’s sttempted mage-ban.
+This disaster provoked Tsibli’s attempted mage-ban.

 Jarin was a special case.
-Most mages of any power who open themselves to the current, whether by trying too hard to force current into a non-viable spell, through loss of control by sheer exhaustion, or in rare cases deliberate, immolate themselves in an instant spectacular explosion.
+Most mages of any power who open themselves to the current, whether by trying too hard to force current into a non-viable spell, through loss of control by sheer exhaustion, or in rare cases by deliberate effort, immolate themselves in an instant spectacular explosion.

 These blasts all manifest the same way, larger and hotter in direct proportion to the obliterated mage’s power: briefly outshining the sun.
 Burning cloth, foliage, and flesh in the immediate surround to vapor.
 Casting forth superheated air and gas as a sky-splitting shockwave that levels the proudest trees and sunders fortress walls like kindling.
 Afflicting the scorched land for hundreds or thousands of meters with an evil and as-yet unquantified pestilence that poisons all people it touches to rot while they’re still alive.